Imdavyking/peer_pulse/README.md

 ### Initialization

-- `initialize(account: &signer)` – Deploys the platform with a resource account and registers AptosCoin.
+- `init_module(account: &signer)` – Deploys the platform with a resource account and registers AptosCoin.

 ### Getters (View Functions)